 - Artificial sweeteners: Equal, Splenda, Sweet’N Low, etc.

-While healthy animal foods can be included in a WFPB diet, the following products should be minimized in all plant-based diets.
+While healthy animal foods can be included in a WFPB diet, they should be minimized.
+These include:

 Transitioning to a whole-foods, plant-based diet doesn’t have to be challenging.